Tiramisu will forever have a soft spot in my heart, and it’s really easy. You just need some egg yolks, ladyfingers, mascarpone, and coffee.

 - 2 tablespoons dark rum

-- Whisk mascarpone into yolk mixture until smooth.
+- Whisk the mascarpone into the cooled egg custard until smooth.

-- In a small bowl, combine coffee and rum.
+- In a small bowl stir together the coffee and rum.